philipritchey/autograder-core/documentation/test_specification.md

         return 0; // signal success to test runner
       }
       ```
-  * for java, use either junit or hamcrest syntax
+  * for java, use hamcrest syntax
     * or go old school:
       ```java
       if (actual_value != expected_value) {